Compliance

 - In October 2014 the CPUC completed the “Statewide Codes and Standards Program Impact Evaluation Report For Program Years 2010-2012.”
 In April 2015 BayREN completed the “BayREN Codes and Standards, Permit Resource Opportunity Program - PROP Final Report and Energy Code Resource Guide.”
 In January 2017 the CPUC completed the “Codes and Standards Compliance Improvement Program Years 2013-14 Process Evaluation.”
 The CPUC completed the 2013-2015 Impact Evaluation.
 The “California Statewide Codes and Standards Program Impact Evaluation Report Volume Two: T-24 Building Standards,” which assessed compliance with the 2013 Building Energy Efficiency Standards, was published in June 2017.

 - In 2021, the CPUC completed the Appliance Standards Evaluation Vol. 1 for the 2016-2018 program cycle.
-The report can be found on the CALMAC website.
-Volume 2 addressing building codes will come at a later date (delay due to COVID 19).
+In April 2023, the CPUC completed Volume 2. for the 2016-2018 Building Code Evaluation report.

 - Utility Involvement: California codes are supported by IOU incentive and rebate programs.
 Besides utility incentive programs, they develop and deliver building energy code training to a variety of stakeholders including builders, building departments, trades people, engineers, and architects in support of increase compliance.
 Regulatory guidelines have been established in Public Resources Code §25402.7 requiring significant utility involvement in supporting building energy code compliance.
 The CPUC has authorized the IOUs to support standards development since the early 2000s.
 Since 2008, the CPUC has authorized the IOUs to claim savings from standards development activities and to specifically develop and implement actions to support compliance improvement and standards implementation.